-- a) Do not routinely test for vitamin D deficiency unless the patient is symptomatic, at very high risk of deficiency or there is a clinical reason to do so.
-When a vitamin D test is indicated, use plasma 25-hydroxyvitamin D [25(OH)] to measure vitamin D status. - b) Self-care with over the counter (OTC) licensed vitamin D supplements should be recommended, if appropriate; for those at risk of deficiency, patients that are insufficient and for the general Manx population as maintenance therapy, especially during the winter months.
-For the general population of the Isle of Man aged four years and above, a Reference Nutrient Intake (RNI) of 10 micrograms (400 units) per day is recommended, although this may need to be higher depending on patient circumstances. - c) For the elderly the recommended daily dose would be higher, between 800 units and 1000 units a day, due to poor absorption. - d) A "Safe Intake" of 340-400 units (8.5-10 micrograms) a day is recommended for ages 0 to 1 years (including exclusively breast fed and partially breast fed infants, from birth) and 400 units (10 micrograms) for ages one to four years. - e) Babies receiving more than 500ml of infant formula a day do not require vitamin D supplements. - f) For the treatment of vitamin D deficiency (plasma 25(OH) vitamin D <25nmol/L) vitamin D supplements should be prescribed by brand name as per the Manx Care formulary (please see appendix 2) at appropriate doses and duration of treatment to treat deficiency.
-Once the loading dose has been completed, maintenance therapy should be purchased over the counter one month after the loading dose. - g) When a treatment course is needed, this should be prescribed as an acute medication and not be placed on repeat. - h) Care homes are responsible for the provision of vitamin D as part of providing and meeting daily nutritional needs. - i) Housebound patients should be encouraged to purchase vitamin D supplements themselves, but if unable to do so the GP may prescribe. - j) The Royal Osteoporosis Society (ROS) recommends oral vitamin D3 as the treatment of choice for vitamin D deficiency and therefore branded oral colecalciferol should be prescribed.
+- a) Do not routinely test for Vitamin D deficiency unless the patient is symptomatic, at very high risk of deficiency or there is a clinical reason to do so.
+When a Vitamin D test is indicated, use plasma 25-hydroxyvitamin D [25(OH)] to measure Vitamin D status. - b) Self-care with over the counter (OTC) licensed Vitamin D supplements should be recommended, if appropriate; for those at risk of deficiency, patients that are insufficient and for the general Manx population as maintenance therapy, especially during the winter months.
+For the general population of the Isle of Man aged four years and above, a Reference Nutrient Intake (RNI) of 400IU (10mcg) a day is recommended, although this may need to be higher depending on patient circumstances. - c) For the elderly the recommended daily dose would be higher, between 800IU and 1,000IU a day, due to poor absorption. - d) A "Safe Intake" of 340-400IU (8.5mcg 10mcg) a day is recommended for ages 0 to one (including exclusively breast fed and partially breast fed infants, from birth) and 400IU (10mcg) for ages one to four years. - e) Babies receiving more than 500ml of infant formula a day do not require Vitamin D supplements. - f) For the treatment of Vitamin D deficiency (plasma 25(OH)D <25nmol/L) Vitamin D supplements should be prescribed by brand name as per the Manx Care formulary (please see appendix 2), at appropriate doses and duration of treatment to treat deficiency.
+Once the loading dose has been completed, maintenance therapy should be purchased over the counter one month after the loading dose. - g) When a treatment course is needed, this should be prescribed as an acute medication and not be placed on repeat. - h) Care homes are responsible for the provision of Vitamin D as part of providing and meeting daily nutritional needs. - i) Housebound patients should be encouraged to purchase Vitamin D supplements themselves, but if unable to do so the GP may prescribe. - j) The Royal Osteoporosis Society (ROS) recommends oral Vitamin D3 as the treatment of choice for Vitamin D deficiency and therefore branded oral Colecalciferol should be prescribed.